Configure PostgreSQL#

 replica

-user’s password is changed, you must manually update the/var/lib/postgresql/11/main/recovery.conf
+user’s password is changed, you must manually update the/var/lib/postgresql/11/main/postgresql.conf

-file on the replica server (for PostgreSQL version 11).Add the
+file on the replica server (for PostgreSQL version 11).Deploy both servers

 Connect to the main server as the